shakthivel10/Haskell-Linear-Equation-Solver/README.md

 # Linear-Equation-Solver-Haskell

-This is a program to solve a system of linear equations, implemented in the Functional Programming Paradigm using Haskell.
-The algorithm used is Gaussian elimination, which is also known as row reduction.
+This is a program to solve a system of linear equations, implemented in the Functional Programming paradigm using Haskell.
+The program is implemented using the Gaussian elimination algorithm, which is also referred to as row reduction.

-The input is a 2D list, consisting of co-efficients.
+The program takes the co-efficients of the system of linear equations as a 2D list.

 Example:
-For the following set of equations, x+y+z = 6
+For the following set of equations,

+2x+y+z = 15
-x+2y+z = 8
+x+2y+z = 18
-x+2y+3z = 14
+3x+y+2z = 23

-The input to the function is [[1,1,1,6],[1,2,1,8],[1,2,3,14]] The output is a 2D list which represents the values of variables inorder.
+The input to the function is [[2,1,1,15],[1,2,1,18],[3,1,2,23]]

+The output is a 1D list which represents the values of variables, inorder.

 >solveSystem [[1,1,1,6],[1,2,1,8],[1,2,3,14]]
-[1.0,2.0,3.0]
+[2.0,5.0,6.0]

+Hence, for the above set of equations, x = 2, y = 5 and z = 6.